DSRCorporation/imf-conversion/README.md

 #### Generate audiomap.xml

-* Audiomap.xml is used to map input audio and tracks and channels to the output ones depending on the _AudioTrackLayout_ set in metadata.xml.
+* Audiomap.xml is used to map input IMF virtual audio tracks and channels to the output ones depending on the _AudioTrackLayout_ set in metadata.xml.
 * Please see Section 4.4.1 in [BBC](http://dpp-assets.s3.amazonaws.com/wp-content/uploads/specs/bbc/TechnicalDeliveryStandardsBBC.pdf) for the description of different layouts.
-* If no audiomap.xml is specified, then default mapping will be used (each input audio track/channel will be mapped  to the output ones subsequently; remaining output tracks will be filled with silence).
+* If no audiomap.xml is specified, then default mapping will be used (each input IMF virtual audio track/channel will be mapped  to the output ones subsequently; remaining output tracks will be filled with silence).
 * The following command generates a sample audiomap.xml
 ```
    imf-conversion-utility dpp -m audiomap -o audiomap.xml
 ```
-* The number of _EBUTrack_ nodes must correspond to the number of output audio tracks defined by the selected layout.
+* The number of _EBUTrack_ nodes must correspond to the number of output audio tracks defined by the selected layout
+    * 4 for R48:2a and R123:4b layouts;
+    * 16 for other layouts.
 * _EBUTrack_ defines an input channel (of a CPL virtual track, or CPL audio sequence) to be used for the output audio track.
-* _Number_ defines a number of the output audio track as defined in Section 4.4.1 of the document referenced above (starting from 1).
-* _CPLVirtualTrackId_ must point to a _TrackId_ attribute of a virtual track (audio sequence) within CPL.
+* _CPLVirtualTrackId_ must point to a _\<TrackId\>_ attribute of a virtual track (audio sequence) within CPL.xml.
 * _CPLVirtualTrackChannel_ is a channel number (starting from 1) within a virtual track specified above.
 * If either _CPLVirtualTrackId_ or _CPLVirtualTrackChannel_ is absent, then the output track will be silence.
 * An example of mapping of two Stereo input Audio Virtual tracks tracks to _'R123: 4b'_ layout (4 output tracks, Stereo with M&E):